Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: Introduction

-In this work, we present a comprehensive formalization of SFTs.
-To address the extensibility challenges inherent in supporting diverse transition label theories, we adopt a refinement-based approach.
+To address these challenges, we adopt a refinement-based approach.
 At the abstraction level, transition labels are formalized through the fundamental mathematical concept of \emph{sets}.
 This abstraction facilitates subsequent refinement to various representations of Boolean algebras, such as intervals and arithmetic predicates, while maintaining theoretical consistency.

 The key operation of our formalization is the product operation between an SFT and an input regular language.
 Specifically, given an SFA $\mathcal{A}$ representing a regular language and an SFT $\mathcal{T}$, we define the product operation $\mathcal{T} \times\mathcal{A}$ that characterizes the output language generated by $\mathcal{T}$ when processing inputs from the language recognized by $\mathcal{A}$.